 - 1. The FFAL Endowment Board of Trustees shall consist of three members elected for staggered terms of three years each.
-The Treasurer serves as an additional voting, ex officio member of the Board.
-The Graduate Student Council Co-Chair serving as the Executive Committee Representative and the Graduate Student Council Secretary shall serve as additional non-voting, ex officio members of the Board. - 2.
-The FFAL Trustees will be organized according to the following: - a) First Year FFAL Trustee: Associate Chair - b) Year Two FFAL Trustee: Chair, ensuring that the FFAL SR carries out all established goals for FFAL operations - c) Year Three FFAL Trustee: Past Chair - d) The newly elected FFAL Trustee shall be included as ex-officio, non-voting participant, as available - 3.
-One incoming trustee will be nominated by the Nominating Committee yearly and voted upon by the membership.
-Trustees should ideally have experience with budgeting, investments or fundraising.
-Their term shall begin at the conclusion of the general business meeting.
+The association's Treasurer serves as co-chair and voting member of the FFAL Board.
+The Graduate Student Council Secretary shall serve as an additional non-voting, ex officio member of the Board. - 2.
+The FFAL Board will be structured as follows: - a) Association Treasurer: Co-chair

+- b) Year One FFAL Trustee: Trustee - c) Year Two FFAL Trustee: Chair - d) Year Three FFAL Trustee: Past Chair - e) Graduate Student Council Secretary: Non-voting ex-officio member - f) The newly elected FFAL Trustee shall be included as an ex-officio, non-voting participant, as available - 3.
+One incoming Trustee will be nominated by the Nominating Committee yearly and voted upon by the membership.
+Trustees should ideally have experience with budgeting, investments, and/or fundraising.
+Their term shall begin at the conclusion of the association's annual general business meeting.
 Trustees completing their term of office may be re-nominated for no more than one subsequent three-year term.

-C. PROCEDURES
+C. PRINCIPLES AND PROCEDURES